Deploying jobs by using the Apache SQL Runner sample

 d.
 Remove the sample SQL statement files from the sql-scripts directory.

 e.
-Copy the file statements.sql to the directory sql-scripts.
+Copy the statements.sql file to the directory sql-scripts.

 f.
 Build the docker image and push it to a registry accessible from your OpenShift Container Platform.
 If your registry requires authentication, configure the image pull secret, for example, by using the global cluster pull secret.